Activities in Seitseminen National Park

 Ancient woodland and wetland smelling of wild rosemary make for an inspiring learning environment.
 The Nature Centre offers many services for school groups, and the park is a great destination for day trips and longer school excursions.
 Kortesalo farm can be hired for overnight use.
 The park's many trails and the Kovero Crown Tenant Farm are guaranteed to provide children with unique experiences and fun lessons in biology and history.

 There are various entrepreneurs organising fun-filled and educational activities for school groups in the park.
-More information about learning opportunities and services for school groups are available from .
+More information about learning opportunities and services for school groups are available from the Customer service of the Parks and Wildlife Finland, tel. +358 (0)206 39 5270, sisasuomi(at)metsa.fi.

 - Geocaching: The park has multiple geocaches that add a sense of adventure to your visit to the park.

-- Skiing: Skiing is the best way to explore the park in the winter: There are 45 kilometres of ski trails suitable for classic cross-country skiing in the area.
-For longer excursions, skiers can take advantage of the Pirkan Taival ski trail network.
-Read more.
-You do not have to stay on maintained ski trails: there are routes in Pakkulakangas and Multiharju that are also suitable for skiing, but please note that the restricted areas around Lake Iso-Seitsemisjärvi and Soljastensuo wetland are closed to the public from 1 April to 15 July.
+- Skiing: There are no maintained routes in the park but the park's hilly terrain, frozen lakes and mires provide skiers with plenty of variation and physical challenges.
+Watch out for thin ice!
+There are routes in Pakkulakangas and Multiharju that are also suitable for skiing, but please note that the restricted areas around Lake Iso-Seitsemisjärvi and Soljastensuo wetland are closed to the public from 1 April to 15 July.

 - Fishing: There are no restrictions on hook and line fishing and ice fishing on the park's ponds.